iobroker-community-adapters/ioBroker.cec2/README.md

 * activeSource = is the device the active source?
 Can switch this device to be active source
 * menuStatus = lets device be controlled by TV remote
 * state = power state of device (lets you switch it on/off, if supported)
+* createButtons = press here to generate states for buttons in .buttons subfolder.
+* buttons.time = time to press a button for (default 500ms).

+## Buttons
+Button presses do not work for all devices and some might need to have an active connection with the ioBroker device to be controlled via CEC bus.
+For FireTV it works quite ok.
+To test button presses, press `createButtons` button in a device and test some of the created buttons in some situations.
+Power works for quite a lot devices.

 #### Global States